GitauHarrison/notes/web_development/personal_blog/flask_web_forms.md

 ### View Forms

-The last step to render our forms will be to create a view function that will be responsible of displaying the forms.
+The last step to render our forms will be to create a view function that will be responsible for displaying the forms.
 We want our form to be included in each article.
 So, we will go ahead and create a dummy article and attach the form at the bottom of it.
 First, let us define our article view function.

 app/routes.py: Article view function
 ```python